dugajean/pouch/README.md

 }
 ```

-Constructor object arguments will also be automatically injected, unless manually overrided like above.
+Constructor object arguments will also be automatically injected.

 You can always manually bind data to the container using `Pouch::bind($key, $dataClosure)` and also resolve anything from the container using `Pouch::resolve($key)`.